microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-lifecycle-workflows-onboard-custom-workflow.md

 # Automate employee onboarding tasks before their first day of work using Lifecycle Workflows APIs

-This tutorial provides a step-by-step guide on how to automate pre-hire tasks with Lifecycle Workflows using Microsoft Graph.
+This tutorial provides step-by-step guidance for automating pre-hire tasks with Lifecycle Workflows using Microsoft Graph.

 This pre-hire scenario will generate a temporary password for the new employee and send it via email to the user's new manager.